DanceMore/personal-wiki/EngineeringKoans.md

 2. simple things should be easy; difficult things should be possible.

+3. code exists for humans to read and machines to run.

 n: sometimes, total complexity in your system cannot be reduced, it can only be re-arranged. however, proper ordering of the complexity can still reduce your pain.
 ```